-Mason Police and Environmental Health and Safety offer Active Threat Training on a routine basis or upon request to provide instruction and discuss how to respond to violence that may occur on or off campus.
+Mason Police and Environmental Health and Safety offer active threat training on a routine basis or upon request to provide instruction and discuss how to respond to violence that may occur on or off campus.
 To register for a scheduled training, or to request training for a group from your department or unit, please fill out the online form at ready.gmu.edu/active-threattraining-register.

-Mason Police officers conducting security operations for 2017 gubernatoral election.
+Mason Police officers conducted security operations for a 2017 gubernatoral election event.

-Emergency Preparedness App-RAVE GUARDIAN
+Emergency Preparedness App-Rave Guardian

 Rave Guardian is a campus safety mobile application that enhances preparedness and safety on campus using interactive features and allowing students to create a virtual network of friends, family, and campus safety personnel.
 The application also includes anonymous, two-way crime reporting through text and picture messaging.
 The application is available to all students with a university email address for free through the iTunes store and the Google Play store.
-For more information about RAVE Guardian visit ready.gmu.edu.
+For more information about Rave Guardian visit ready.gmu.edu.